 Mental Health Guides

-This section includes guides to the work of The Mental Health and Faith Community Partnerships, FOREFRONT Suicide Prevention, and NAMI, the National Alliance on Mental Illness.
+This section includes guides to the work of The Mental Health and Faith Community Partnerships, specifically, FOREFRONT Suicide Prevention, and NAMI, the National Alliance on Mental Illness.
 Navigating a Mental Health Crisis document is a valuable tool from NAMI.
 This info-graphic calls us all to the importance of mental health care for all students.

 While there are many websites that have wonderful resources for parents, the DL Committee is pleased to recommend this resource for parents of children with Learning and Attention issues.
 The website is in both English and Español and includes a thoughtful Parent Toolkit.